N 50° 27' 45 W 003° 31' 73

 The outer harbour comprises of a 170 berth Town Dock pontoon facility managed by us and a 440-berth Marina, managed by Marina Developments Ltd. Visitor berths are generally available throughout the year.

 The Inner Harbour lies behind a cill and bridge, impounding the water at half tide level and is home to 200 pontoon finger berths for boats up to 9.14 metres long.
 Access to the inner harbour is subject to tides, with entry via a bridge/cill which stops the inner harbour from drying out at low water.

 A small area of pontoons provides space for commercial outlets and further visitor berths.

 Torquay’s harbour lies at the heart of the town and only a short walk will lead visitors to a wide variety of facilities.
 Restaurants to suit all pockets surround the harbour, from locally sourced fish and chips to Michelin starred dining.
-To the east lies Living Coasts, Torbay’s marine zoo, to the west the Princess Theatre and Torre Abbey Sands.
+To the west of Torquay Harbour lies the Princess Theatre and Torre Abbey Sands.